tagion/tagion/docs/gov/intro/archive.md

 ---
 # Archive of former Tagion publication

-Some ideas and concepts described in the follwing PDFs are outdated or abandonned, they are here only listed for transparency.
+Some ideas and concepts described in the following PDFs are outdated or abandoned, they are here only listed for transparency.

-As of May 2025, everything current is pubished in the tech and governance documentation on docs.tagion.org, see top menu.
+As of May 2025, everything current is published in the tech and governance documentation on docs.tagion.org, see top menu.

 ## Outdated Technical Papers